xiaotian0219/dragonboat-fullstack-challenge/README.md

 - Material-UI as component library and theme provider (https://material-ui.com/getting-started/usage/) - don't spend to much time on this but consider using components from this library if necessary (buttons, lists etc.)
 - Reselect as selector library (https://github.com/reduxjs/reselect) - spend some time on this one
 - Styled-Components as CSS-in-JS tool (https://styled-components.com) - Use styled-components to write css.
-- redux-promise-middleware to handle redux promise actions (https://github.com/pburtchaell/redux-promise-middleware/blob/main/docs/introduction.md) - spend some time on this one.
-You'll find a 'FETCH_PROJECTS_FULLFILLED' action on projects reducer that was dispatched as 'FETCH_PROJECTS', and this library is the answer for it.

 Please avoid using patterns/libraries that overlap the purpose of the existing ones.